-Depending on your industry, your educational regimen may be more technical, or more oriented toward non-specialists.
+Make sure you tailor your educational program to your audience, likely a mix of and less tech-oriented employees.
 Try not to throw the tech talk at the people who aren’t going to be interested in hearing about the technical detail.
-Instead, offer a few examples of good BYOD practices, a few examples of bad BYOD practices, and then showcase your company’s BYOD policy.
+Instead, offer a few examples of good and bad BYOD practices, and then showcase your company’s BYOD policy.

 When showing examples, it’s important to link user behaviors to larger consequences.
 People respond best to realistic examples, so avoid scare tactics.
 Not every data breach caused by a BYOD-centric mishap is going to bring down the entire company, but be sure that everyone knows it’s a remote possibility.

-By creating a workforce of informally savvy cybersecurity employees, you’ll be adding value to your employees’ skill set and providing them with tools to be vigilant while using their devices.
+By creating a workforce of cybersecurity-savvy employees, you’ll be adding value to your employees’ skill set and providing them with tools to be vigilant while using their devices.

 First, resolve to follow through on making an explicit BYOD policy and talking through it with your employees who need it most.
-Don’t be like the majority of companies who leave BYOD policies to the realm of the informal or the socially-enforced, yet unencoded.
-You should pair good BYOD practices by your employees with rewards, and poor practices with mild consequences.
+Don’t be like the majority of companies who casually enforce BYOD policies.
+Pair good BYOD practices with rewards, and provide constructive feedback to correct unsatisfactory practices.

 By introducing a layer of protection, your employees can rest assured their device will stay safe and also stay useful in the course of their work.
-Even more importantly, you won’t have to worry about data breaches or malware infections slipping into your corporate network as a result of a permissive BYOD policy.
+You won’t have to worry about data breaches or malware slipping into your corporate network as a result of a lax BYOD policy.

-The trick is that an intermediary between your employees and your data lets your employees retain full control of their devices, while allowing your company to maintain full control of its internal perimeter.
+A digitl intermediary between your employees and your data lets your employees retain full control of their devices, while allowing full control of your company's internal perimeter.
 Your IT team will thank you, as will your BYOD users.